 Be patient with the recruiting process.
-Don’t get discouraged if you don’t hear back from a coach for a bit.
+Don’t get discouraged if you don’t hear back from a coach.
 Also, don’t keep messaging the coach repeatedly.
 If you don’t hear from them right away, wait a few days and be patient.

-If you hear from their coach, be sure to ask what is the best way to stay in contact with them or if another form of communication would be easier for you to update them on new highlight clips or any recent news about your recruiting.
+If you hear from their coach, be sure to ask what is the best way to stay in contact with them or if another form of communication would be more accessible for you to update them on new highlight clips or any recent news about your recruiting.

 Get Recruited For Football Tip #10